Blood Cancer UK publications

 This fact sheet suggests ways that line managers, HR teams and occupational health professionals can support employees who are affected by watch and wait.

-Watch and wait: a quick guide for partners, carers, family and friends - coming soon
+Watch and wait explained: for family and friends

 This fact sheet suggests ways you can support a loved one on watch and wait, and highlights places you can go for advice and support.